shaun-wilson/BulkProps-Navisworks-Plugin/README.md

 ## Plugin .NET Interface (Advanced)

 Whilst using the plugin in accordance with the [License](#license), you are able to change the way the plugin works by replacing certain classes.
-You do this by instantiating the class `Processor` found within the `BulkProps.Process` namespace, and using the constructor `Processor(IGetSelectionSetForConfig, IProcessTabName, IProcessPropertyName, IProcessPropertyValue)` along with your own implementations of the necessary interface(s).
+You do this by instantiating the class `Processor` found within the `BulkProps.Process` namespace, and using the constructor
+`Processor(IGetModelItemsForConfig, IProcessTabName, IProcessPropertyName, IProcessPropertyValue)` along with your own implementations of the necessary interface(s).

 The functionality of the 4 interfaces are as follows;